hou80houzhu/brightjs/README.md

 ###An awesome web framework.

-brooder is a complete web development solution for large-scale project development and design.
+brooder is a complete web development solution,designed for the design and development of large projects.

-brooder suitable for any scene web development, support highly customizable, focusing on software engineering and design, high performance, and have the best developer friendly.
+brooder is also suitable for any scene of web development, support highly customizable, focusing on software engineering and design, high performance, and have the best developer friendly.

 **brooder includs**